Geodesic Growth of some 3-dimensional RACGs: Main Theorem

-\begin{note} Theorem \ref{thm1} provides a way to calculate $\mathcal{G}(z)$ using a system of linear equations.
+\begin{remark} Equation \eqref{G_G} is obtained by subtracting from $\mathcal{G}(z)$ the generating growth series of geodesics of length at most $3$. \end{remark} \begin{note} Theorem \ref{thm1} provides a way to calculate $\mathcal{G}(z)$ using a system of linear equations.
 The coefficients of the system are polynomials on $z$ (and $n,l,q$) of degree at most $3$.
 Theorem \ref{thm intro} was obtained by solving this linear system of equations with the help of Sage.

 In the following example we calculate $\mathcal{G}(z)$ on a particular family.
 The general case can be computed similarly. \end{note}

 \begin{example} Let's compute the geodesic growth of an infinite family $\Gamma_m$, defined inductively by